Revisiting $D$-meson twist-2, 3 distribution amplitudes: introduction

 Last year we proposed a new scheme to study pionic leading-twist DA $\phi_{2;\pi}(x,\mu)$ in Ref.~\cite{Zhong:2021epq}.
 Firstly, we suggested a new sum rule formula for $\xi$-moment of $\phi_{2;\pi}(x,\mu)$ based on the fact that the sum rule of zeroth moment can not be normalized in entire Borel parameter region.
-The numerical results show that which brings at least $10\%$ improvement in the accuracy of the values of the $\xi$-moments.
-Secondly, we adopted the least squares method to fit the values of the first ten $\xi$-moments to determined the behavior of $\phi_{2;\pi}(x,\mu)$.
-The advantage of this scheme is that, the new sum rule formula of $\xi$-moment can reduce the system uncertainties caused by the simple parametrization of quark-hadron daulity for the contributions of continuum states and the truncation of the high-dimensional condensates, thus improving the prediction accuracy of QCD SRs and its prediction ability for higher moments; The least squares method is used to fit the $\xi$-moments to determine DA, which avoids the extremely unreliable high-order Gegenbauer moments, and can absorb as much information of DA carried by high-order $\xi$-moments as possible to give more accurate behavior of DA~\cite{Zhong:2022lmn}.
+Secondly, we adopted the least squares method to fit the values of the first ten $\xi$-moments to determine the behavior of $\phi_{2;\pi}(x,\mu)$.
+In fact, there are several other approaches, such as traditional QCD sum rules~\cite{Ball:2003sc}, Dyson-Schwinger equation~\cite{Chang:2013pq}, lattice calculation~\cite{RQCD:2019osh, LatticeParton:2022zqc}, etc., to be adopted in the study of the DAs of mesons especially light mesons.
+By comparison, the scheme suggested in Ref.~\cite{Zhong:2021epq} has its own unique advantages.
+In which, the new sum rule formula of $\xi$-moment can reduce the system uncertainties caused\footnote{The numerical results in Ref.~\cite{Zhong:2021epq} show that this improves the accuracy of $\xi$-moments by at least $10\%$.} by the truncation of the high-dimensional condensates as well as the simple parametrization of quark-hadron daulity for continuum states, and this improves the prediction accuracy of QCD SRs and its prediction ability for higher moments; The least squares method is used to fit the $\xi$-moments to determine DA, which avoids the extremely unreliable high-order Gegenbauer moments, and can absorb as much information of DA carried by high-order $\xi$-moments as possible to give more accurate behavior of DA~\cite{Zhong:2022lmn}.
 Very recently, this scheme has been used to study the kaon leading-twist DA $\phi_{2;K}(x,\mu)$ by considering the $SU_f(3)$ symmetry breaking effect~\cite{Zhong:2022ecl}, the axial-vector $a_1(1260)$-meson longitudinal twist-2 DA~\cite{Hu:2021lkl}, the scaler $K_0^\ast(1430)$ and $a_0(980)$-meson leading-twist DAs~\cite{Huang:2022xny, Wu:2022qqx}.
-Inspired by these works in Refs.~\cite{Zhong:2021epq,Zhong:2022ecl}, we will restudy $D$-meson twist-2,3 DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^\sigma(x,\mu)$ in this work.
+Inspired by these works in Refs.~\cite{Zhong:2021epq,Zhong:2022ecl}, we will restudy $D$-meson twist-2, 3 DAs $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^\sigma(x,\mu)$ in this work.

 The rest of the paper are organized as follows.
 In Sec.~\ref{sec:II}, we will present new sum rule formulae for the $\xi$-moments of $\phi_{2;D}(x,\mu)$, $\phi_{3;D}^p(x,\mu)$ and $\phi_{3;D}^\sigma(x,\mu)$, and briefly describe and improve the LCHO models of those DAs.
 In Sec.~\ref{sec:III}, we will analyze the behavior of those DAs based on the new values of $\xi$-moments in detail.
 Section~\ref{sec:IV} is reserved for a summery.